Parking Regulations

 General Information

-• This committee shall solicit and study proposals for changes and improvements and shall consider problems of a significant nature affecting the success of the Parking and Transportation program.
-The committee shall advise on all substantive operational procedures.
+The committee will solicit and review proposals for changes and improvements and will address significant issues affecting the success of the Parking and Transportation program.
+Additionally, it will advise on all substantial operational procedures related to parking and transportation.